Skardyy/makurai-nvim/README.md

   config = function()
     -- you don't have to call setup require "makurai".setup({
-      transparent = false -- removes the bg color bordered = false -- removes the bg color from floats/popups })
+      transparent = false, -- removes the bg color bordered = false, -- removes the bg color from floats/popups increase_contrast = false, -- only changes the line number and active line number for now.
+    })

     vim.cmd.colorscheme("makurai_dark")